ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /pmpartners/{partnerID}
-This request will retrieve particular Auth/E-KYC Partner details for given partner id.
+This API would be used to retrieve the particular Auth/E-KYC Partner details for given partner id.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/pmpartners/{partnerID}</div>